Venue: This meeting will be held virtually and a live audio stream can be listened to via https://civica.audiominutes.com/public_player/wincc

 To record the names of apologies given and deputy members who are attending the meeting in place of appointed Members (where appropriate).

-Apologies for the meeting were noted as above.
+Apologies were received as noted above.

 Disclosures of Interests